darioizzo/audi/paper/paper.md

 ## Comparison with TaylorModels.jl

-To quickly test the performance of the Taylor model implementation in `pyaudi` against TaylorModels.jl, we take three functions; one univariate, one bivariate and one trivariate shown below.
-We then construct Taylor models of all the variables separately and time the evaluation of the function value as a Taylor model.
+We test the performance of the Taylor model implementation in `pyaudi` against the Julia package TaylorModels.jl, that also implements Taylor models.
+To perform the comparison we use three functions $f,g,h$: one univariate, one bivariate and one trivariate defined below.
+We then construct Taylor models of all the variables separately and time the evaluation of the corresponding Taylor model.
+The comparison is made on a single CPU machine.

 $$
+\begin{array}{l}
 \begin{aligned}
 f(x, y, z) = {} &
 \frac{4 \tan(3y)}{3x + x \sqrt{\tfrac{6x}{-7(x-8)}}}